last revision: 13 June 2023

 (Sri Aurobindo, Savitri, p.
 529)

 The mind intersects with the vital and the physical plane.
 On that basis Sri Aurobindo distinguishes between the:

-Within the vital plane a distinction is often made between the lower vital, which consists of our basic life instincts, fear, anger, small enjoyments etc.; the middle vital, which contains the larger life energies of power, ambition and self-assertion; and the higher vital, which deals with the more sophisticated emotions in the social realm.
+Within the vital plane a distinction is often made between the lower vital, which consists of our basic life instincts, fear, anger, small enjoyments etc.; the higher vital or vital proper, which contains the larger life energies of power, ambition and self-assertion; and the mentalised vital, which deals with the more sophisticated emotions in the social realm.

 A. S. Dalal, in his book A Greater Psychology, combines the different vertical systems into a series of eleven layers: